jonathanleinola/TrafficSim/plan/README.md

 <br/>
 <br/>
 <br/>
-To support the application, we plan to use external libraries SFML, ImGui, and ImGui + SFML.
-The link for the mentioned libraries is below:
+To support the application, we plan to use following external libraries: SFML, ImGui, and ImGui + SFML.
+The link for the mentioned libraries are below:
 <br/>
 SFML - https://github.com/SFML/SFML
 <br/>